List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

 Let $\tau$ denote the gap between the adversary's power and the list decoding radius $1-1/q$, i.e., $p=1-1/q-\tau$.

 First note that expressing the rate as a function of the list size is equivalent to expressing the list size as a function of the gap to capacity.
-Lower (upper) bounds on the rate naturally translate to upper (lower) bounds on the list size and vice versa.
-Indeed, for any increasing function $f$, claiming that the rate $R\ge C-\frac{1}{f(L)}$ can be achieved by a $(p,L)$-list decodable code is equivalent to claiming the existence of a rate $R=C-\delta$ code whose list size is at most $L\le f^{-1}(1/\delta)$ under an adversary with power budget $p$.
+Lower (resp.\ upper) bounds on the rate naturally translate to upper (resp.\ lower) bounds on the list size and vice versa.
+Indeed, for any increasing function $f$, claiming that a rate $R\ge C-\frac{1}{f(L)}$ can be achieved by a $(p,L)$-list decodable code is equivalent to claiming the existence of a rate $R=C-\delta$ code whose list size is at most $L\le f^{-1}(1/\delta)$ under an adversary with power budget $p$.
 We will state prior results and our results only in the second form.

-The aforementioned list decoding capacity theorem \ref{thm:list_dec_cap_fq} is obtained via standard random coding argument.
+The aforementioned list decoding capacity theorem (Theorem~\ref{thm:list_dec_cap_fq}) is obtained via standard random coding argument.
 Indeed, it is well-known and easy to show that the list size of a random code (of which each codeword is sampled uniformly and independently) of rate $1-H_q(p)-\delta$ against a power-$p$ adversary is at most $1/\delta$ with high probability (whp).
-It also turns out \cite{guruswami2013combinatorial, li-wootters-2018-ld-rand-lin} that $1/\delta$ is the correct scaling for the list size of a random code.
-Namely, there is an essentially matching\footnote{Actually, Li and Wootters \cite{li-wootters-2018-ld-rand-lin} showed that for any constant $\gamma>0$, the list size of a random code is bounded from \emph{below} by $\frac{1-\gamma}{\delta}$ whp.} lower bound $1/\delta$ via second moment method.
+It also turns out~\cite{guruswami2013combinatorial, li-wootters-2018-ld-rand-lin} that $1/\delta$ is the correct scaling for the list size of a random code.
+Namely, there is an essentially matching\footnote{Actually, Li and Wootters~\cite{li-wootters-2018-ld-rand-lin} showed that for any constant $\gamma>0$, the list size of a random code is bounded from \emph{below} by $\frac{1-\gamma}{\delta}$ whp.} lower bound $1/\delta$ via second moment method.

 Note that $1-H_q(p)$ is also equal to the Shannon's channel capacity of a Binary Symmetric Channel with crossover probability $p$ (BSC($p$)).
-This seems to be a general phenomenon over finite fields.
-However, as we will elaborate in the subsequent sections, this is not the case over the reals.
+However, as we will elaborate in subsequent sections, this is not the case over the reals.